f5devcentral/f5-big-iq-lab/docs/class1/module3/lab5.rst

   :scale: 60%
   :align: center

-6. Notice the policy is now atached to the ``inactive`` virtual servers.
+6. Notice the policy is now attached to the ``inactive`` virtual servers.

 Select the ``inactive`` virtual servers attached to **SEA-vBIGIP01.termmarc.com**, click on Deploy.